top of page

 Check out this video for more info: Basti564 Spotify Tool

-• Casting
+Casting

 Casting your screen and game content is enabled on the Meta Quest version.
 Cast your game anywhere you like.

-• Line Splitter
+Line Splitter (Quest 2)

 Use a headphone split adapter from Amazon that allows you to connect the adapter to headset headphone jack and also a line in source for audio and also plug in your headphones.